 Unlike most horse trainers, Joe does not hail from a family embedded in the racehorse industry.
 In fact, he initially studied psychology at Sydney University before his passion for racehorses took over.

 He had to build his own legacy from the ground up and has enjoyed extraordinary success in a relatively short space of time.
 Joe’s swift rise to the top of Sydney’s training ranks can be attributed to a number of factors but none more so than the early influence of John Size.
 Joe spent four years with John at Randwick before being given a once in a lifetime opportunity.
 When John left for Hong Kong, he helped Joe establish a stable and clients which provided the platform from which his career would later flourish.

-Joe has also been able to capture Group I wins with other tried horses such as Sacred Choice (2010 Myer Classic, 2011 Doncaster Handicap) and Steps In Time (2014 Coolmore Classic).
+Joe has also been able to capture Group 1 wins with other tried horses such as Sacred Choice (2010 Myer Classic, 2011 Doncaster Handicap), Eduardo (2021 Galaxy, 2021 Doomben 10,000), Steps In Time (2014 Coolmore Classic) and Mariamia (2023 Galaxy).

 Steve O’Dea, the son of North Queensland trainer Graham O’Dea, has had a long standing affiliation with horses.
 After initially enrolling in a Bachelor of Economics, it was not long before Steve realized his career belonged in the racing industry.

 His passion for racing took him to leading trainers Gai Waterhouse, Gillian Heinrich, Alan Bailey and Kevin Moses.
 After four years of apprenticeship, Steve returned to North Queensland to take over from his father who was retiring.
 In his first season, Steve achieved a 20% runners to winners strike rate.